joakiol/RealEstateSummaryQuality/README.md

 ### Making weak supervision labels

-Now that a dataset of appropriate structure has been created, we can train a weak supervision label model to make weak supervision labels.
+Now that a dataset of appropriate structure has been created, we can train a weak supervision label model to make noisy labels.
 Note that the current implementation expects the following files to exist: './data/VenduData/matched_policies.zip' and 'data/VenduData/claims.csv'.

 ```python
 from weak_supervision import WSLabelModel